 Lyft with a Baby or Toddler

-Lyft offers a similar car seat program to Uber in New York City only.
-They make it sound like they are expanding the service to new markets, so watch for Lyft Car Seat mode when you book your ride.
+Lyft offers a similar program to Uber Car Seat called “Lyft Car Seat Mode“.
+Although Lyft Car Seat Mode is only available in New York City, they make it sound like they are expanding the service to new markets, so watch for Lyft Car Seat mode when you book your ride.

 Bolt with a Baby or Toddler